Kulintang

+Etymology

 Technically, kulintang is the Maguindanaon, Lumad Ternate, Moluccas, and Timor term for the idiophone of metal gong kettles which are laid horizontally upon a rack to create an entire kulintang set.
 It is played by striking the bosses of the gongs with two wooden beaters.
 Due to its use across a wide variety groups and languages, the kulintang is also called kolintang by the people of Maranao and Sulawesi, kulintango by Mongondow, totobuang by those in central Maluku, kulintangan and gulintangan by those in Brunei, Sabah, North Kalimantan and the Sulu Archipelago.
 Gulintangan or gulingtangan literally means rolling hands in Brunei, Sabah and Sulu.

 By the twentieth century, the term kulintang had a come to denote an entire Maguindanao ensemble of five or six instruments.
 Traditionally the Maguindanao term for the entire ensemble is basalen or palabunibunyan, the latter term meaning “an ensemble of loud instruments” or “music-making” or in this case “music-making using a kulintang.”